 To schedule a photo safari at Return to Freedom contact us by email or call (805) 737-9246.

 On 2,000 acres of horse heaven in Central Coastal California, 70 wild horses and 16 burros roam free.
 Safaris last three hours and can be scheduled for early morning or late afternoon.

-Horses from the Hart Mountain National Antelope Refuge in southeastern Oregon grace the beautiful rolling hills of San Luis Obispo — with a few of the ocean in the distance.
-A picnic basket with healthy snacks and beverages will be provided.
-Or you can end your safari with a pre-arranged picnic lunch or dinner in the hills with mountain top views of the sea.
+Horses from the Hart Mountain National Antelope Refuge in southeastern Oregon grace the beautiful rolling hills of San Luis Obispo with a view of the ocean in the distance.
+A picnic basket with healthy snacks and beverages will be provided, or you can end your safari with a pre-arranged picnic lunch or dinner in the hills with mountaintop views of the ocean.

-July 9-July 14, 2017: Beginning to Advanced Photographers.
+July 24-July 29, 2018: Beginning to Advanced Photographers.
 Join Tony Stromberg for a six-day equine photography workshop that takes place at Return to Freedom’s Wild Horse Sanctuary in Central Coastal California.

 Return to Freedom, now with two locations, is home to more than 350 rare and beautiful mustangs from all over the U.S. “We have produced this workshop successfully for eight years now,” Tony says, “and it continues to be one of my favorite places to photograph my favorite subject, so much that it feels like a second home to me.”

 Tony will share a lifetime of experience and insights, the specific techniques and processes he has learned throughout his life, and his unique philosophy about what goes into creating an image that is evocative, moving, and captivating … an image that has depth and soul, and is not just a “snapshot” — an image that carries a message to the heart.